neccton-algo/.github/profile/README.md

 - the metrics used to validate the output(s) of the algorithm
 - the list of dependencies (name of the dependency and full version number used) needed to use the code, and use language-specific tools to install the dependencies (recommended)
 - the documentation (e.g., via a link).
 It should allow a potential user to understand the code and reuse it.
 The documentation will be available at the M36 of the NECCTON project.
+- Citations and links for NECCTON publications using or introducing the code, when applicable.

 ### Recommendations
 In addition to the points mentionned above, it is strongly suggested to:
-- Using a data API to have a easy access to the data when testing the code
+- Use a data API for easy access to the data when testing the code
 - Make use of GitHub actions to run unit tests when pushing the code on the repository (or when merging with the `main` branch).
 See [here](https://docs.github.com/en/actions) for a documentation of GitHub actions.
 - Use language specific tools (e.g. conda, pipenv) to define the running environment.
 - Use the latest best coding practices.
 For more details, see [here](https://github.com/neccton-algo/.github/blob/main/docs/moi_archive/best_practices.md)
-- Upload on the organization code that are specific to the NECCTON project.
+- Upload code to the organization code that is specific to the NECCTON project.
 Other generic tools can be hosted elsewhere.

 <!--